We are always told never to be satisfied, to go for more, to go for broke. Yet "thanks" and appreciation requires satisfaction and contentment.

 By Sam Yang - Get similar updates here

 So what do we do in the absence of satisfaction?
-We ask for more: we eat more, we want seconds, and then the next day — Black Friday — we buy more and want more stuff because we are neither satisfied nor thankful for what we already have.
+We ask for more: we eat more, we want seconds (as far as food goes, it's never enough, especially on Thanksgiving.
+Seconds?
+Yes, because I still haven't had enough!), and then the next day—Black Friday—we buy more and want more stuff because we are neither satisfied nor thankful for what we already have.
 Never getting our fill and mad when we can't have what we want.
+And what of the buzzword "gratitude"?
+Yes, we want to receive more of that as well.
+Because everyone else is entitled and never us.

 Thanksgiving, being thankful for giving, but we opt for dissatisfaction and getting.
 And where has it gotten us?